fhoda/SearchEngine/README.md

 Information Retrieval Homework 5

-Creates an inverted index given corpus.
+Creates an inverted index given a corpus.

 Ranks the documents using BM25 Ranking.